 Although high-end sets like the Oculus Rift, HTC Vive and the PlayStation VR get more attention, the vast majority of the virtual reality headsets sold this year are projected to be the lower-cost mobile-based headsets.

-In fact, the three main mobile VR headset types — Google Cardboard, Google Daydream, and Samsung Gear VR — will account of 98 percent of all units sold, according to data provided today to Hypergrid Business by SuperData Research.
+In fact, the three main mobile VR headset types — Google Cardboard, Google Daydream, and Samsung Gear VR — will account of 98 percent of the nearly 89 million headsets sold this year, according to data provided today to Hypergrid Business by SuperData Research.

 Google Cardboard headsets outsell all the others combined more than 20 times over.
 Cardboard doesn’t get much respect because many people associate it with the early prototypes that Google released that were, in fact, made out of cardboard, or with the give-aways distributed as promotional items by New York Times and other companies.

 But there are many other headsets that are compatible with this standard, including the Mattel View-Master VR and Merge VR.
 More than 100 manufacturers have released their own versions, some priced at $10 or less.
 You can see my list of the best low-cost headsets here.

 Google Cardboard is not the best platform for high-end games or complex, interactive applications, but it works well for very simple VR games and 360-degree videos.
 And the headsets are compatible with almost any late-model smartphone, both iPhones and Androids.

 The low price of the individual headsets, and compatibility with most phones, makes them the preferred option for marketing giveaways.
 But there’s a down side to that, as well.

 “Shipments and sales do not necessarily translate to usage,” Llamas said.
 “The largest consumers are not individuals but companies promoting their products — like the New York Times.”

 It can be hard to see the numbers for any of the other headsets in the above chart, so here’s the same chart without Google Cardboard: